How to explain grokking: Grokking and thermodynamics

 The Eyring's formula $e^{-\beta(F_1-F_0)}$ gives an approximation of the dependence of the reciprocal of the grokking time on the training sample size.
-Here $F_0$ and $F_1$ are free energies of the initial region for grokking and of the transition state (the neighborhood of the solution).
-The entropy of the initial region decreases linearly with the training sample size (hence the free energy $F_0=E_0-\theta S_0$ increases linearly).
-The free energy $F_1$ of the transition region changes slightly with the training sample size.
+Here $F_0$ and $F_1$ are free energies of the overfitting region and of the generalizing region.
+The entropy of the overfitting region decreases linearly with the training sample size (hence the free energy $F_0=E_0-\theta S_0$ increases linearly).
+The free energy $F_1$ of the generalizing region is constant.
 Consequently, the grokking time decreases exponentially when the training sample increases (this agrees with observations in \cite{Grokking1}).